eezhee/eezhee/README.md

 This will determine which cloud region is closest to you and create a single node k3s cluster using the most recent stable version of kubernetes.
 It will also generate two files in the current directory.
 First `.kubeconfig` file so you can use `kubectl` with your new cluster.
 Eezhee will also create a `deploy-state.yaml` file with details about your cluster.

-If you want change any of these default, all you have to do is create a simple deploy file.
-This is where you specify which settings you want to override.
+By default, your cluster will have the same name as your current directory.
+This allows you to name your clusters to match your project names.

+If you want customize how your cluster is built, create a `deploy.yaml` file with the settings.
 It can just be a single setting (like the region to use) or several settings.
-See the `Deploy file` section and put the file in the current directory.
+See the `Deploy file` section and place the file in the current directory.
+If you are using the cluster with a project, put the file in the projects root directory.

 ### Delete Cluster

-You can easily delete your cluster by using the `teardown` command.
+When you no longer need your cluster, you can easily delete it with the `teardown` command.
 Note, you need to be in same directory as the `build` command was run in as Eezhee looks for the `deploy-state.yaml` file to get details about the cluster.

 ```bash
 eezhee teardown